Sid672/Rangoli/README.md

 #  Steps:
-Let's divide program into parts :
+We can divide program in four parts and the parts are
 - Background
 - Outer pattern
 - Inner pattern